 A distinguishing feature of the anticyclotomic setting (in comparison with cyclotomic Iwasawa theory) is the presence of primes which split infinitely in the corresponding $\Z_p$-extension.
-Indeed, being inert in $K$, all primes $\ell\vert N^-$ are infinitely split in $K_\infty/K$.
-As a result, the above Selmer group differs in general from the \emph{Greenberg Selmer group} of $f$, which is defined by
+Indeed, being inert in $K$, all primes $\ell\mid N^-$ are infinitely split in $K_\infty/K$.
+As a result, the above Selmer group differs in general from the \emph{Greenberg Selmer group} of $f$, defined as

-where $I_{\infty,w}\subset G_{K_\infty}$ denotes the inertia group at $w$.
+where $I_{\infty,w}\subseteq G_{K_\infty}$ denotes the inertia group at $w$. \sk

 If $S$ is a finite set of primes in $K$, we let ${\rm Sel}^S(K_\infty,f)$ and $\mathfrak{Sel}^S(K_\infty,f)$ be the ``$S$-primitive'' Selmer groups defined as above by omitting the local conditions at the primes in $S$ (except those above $p$, when any such prime is in $S$).
-Moreover, if $S$ consists of the primes dividing a rational integer $M$, we replace the superscript $S$ by $M$ in the above notation.
+Moreover, if $S$ consists of the primes dividing a rational integer $M$, we replace the superscript $S$ by $M$ in the above notation. \sk

 Immediately from the definitions, we see that there is as exact sequence

 where